 I am a Professor with the Department of Mathematics at the University of Manitoba.
 Currently (2019), I am also Acting Head of the Department of Mathematics.
 I am a member of the Centre for Disease Modelling, the Data Science NEXUS of the University of Manitoba and a faculty member of the VADA Graduate Training Program.

-My research deals primarily with mathematical population dynamics in epidemiology and in particular, the spatio-temporal spread of infectious diseases.
-A lot of my work, which I carry out in the context of BlueDot, concerns the relationship between modern commercial aviation and the fast global spread of infectious pathogens.
+My research deals primarily with mathematical population dynamics in epidemiology and ecology, with focus on modelling population movement.
+Of particular interest to me is the spatio-temporal spread of infectious diseases.
+A lot of my work concerns the relationship between modern commercial aviation and the fast global spread of infectious pathogens.
 In this setting, I use mathematical modelling and graph analysis to consider the risk of importation of disease to various public health entities.
-Another problem of interest to me concerns the stress imposed on public health systems by the variety of health practices used around the world or even, within a country; for instance, treatment of infections or vaccination schedules can vary greatly and public health must be thought of on a global level.
+Another problem of interest to me concerns the stress imposed on public health systems by the variety of health practices used around the world or even, within a country; for instance, treatment of infections or vaccination schedules can vary greatly and public health must be thought of at a global scale.
 I am also interested by other problems of population dynamics in ecology and biology.

 Summer schools students: see here.